MCP HubMCP Hub

 Advanced

-For more advanced topics, see the ADVANCED_README.md.
+For more advanced information such as using SSE transport or Non-destructive mode with ALLOW_ONLY_NON_DESTRUCTIVE_TOOLS, see the ADVANCED_README.md.

 Architecture